magnet-cl/django-project-template/ansible/Readme.md

 ### Project helpers

 - `run-django-command`: specify the Django command to be run in the variable `django_command`
 - `validate-deployment`: runs tests.
-Requires no arguments.
+- `service-logs`: shows systemd Django service log.

 ## Notes